Industrial Cool

 These are some of the examples of artistic probings of the Industrial Cool concept.
 Parallel with this, I did research to further explore Industrial Cool.
 I conducted fieldworks in Germany and Sweden and published several articles and a book in Swedish.

-In 2008 I published a book (in Swedish) based on my research and my art probing around Industrial Cool.
+In 2008 I published a book (in Swedish) based on my research and art around Industrial Cool.
 The book and the study was based on ethnographic fieldwork mostly done in Germany.
 The book is freely available as PDF.

 I studied Resurrected factories in the Ruhr-area and a Staged Factory in Dresden (Volkswagen’s Die Gläserne Manufaktur).
 I also studied the fascination for ruined and abondoned factories and infrastructures.
 Together with the book I published a eight-track-soundtrack called Brownfields Forever, recorded under the moniker Selko.